kdoore/CS2335-Gitbook/istatebase.md

 # IStateBase
 IStateBase is a custom interface that we will have all StateX classes implement.
 This guarantees that all States will implement all Properties and Methods defined in this interface.

-In StateManager, we will use an IStateBase object reference to keep track of the current active state instance.
+StateManager,  will use an IStateBase object reference to keep track of the current active state instance.
+StateManager will execute the methods  defined the interface IStateBase for the currently activeState.
+StateManager delegates responsibility to the current activeState using these methods.

+IStateBase

 ```
 // in StateManager